Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Educational and Employment Benefits

 The Veteran Readiness and Employment program provides access to employment and education opportunities.
-The program can help you get job training and resume-building assistance if you seek a new employment opportunity.
+The program can help you get job training and resume-building assistance to seek a new employment opportunity.
 You can also access resources to help you start a business.

 The program also connects severely disabled veterans with independent living and support services, including counseling and medical referrals.

-Survivors and dependents of 100 percent disabled veterans are also entitled to Chapter 35 benefits, also known as the Survivors’ and Dependents’ Educational Assistance program, or DEA.
+Survivors and dependents of 100% disabled veterans are also entitled to Chapter 35 benefits, also known as the Survivors’ and Dependents’ Educational Assistance program, or DEA.
 This program provides financial support for pursuing further education or training.

 VA Home Loan Guarantee

 The VA offers a home loan guarantee program to eligible veterans and military spouses.
-When you use this program, the VA will guarantee some of your loan, which can help you get better mortgage terms.
+When you use this program, the VA will guarantee a portion of your loan, which can help you secure better mortgage terms.
 Some of the benefits of using this program include the following:

 Free Tax Return Preparation